Issues and Problems with Latest Android Update? – Here’s the Fix!

 Whenever a new update or upgrade for your phone is released, most people get extremely pumped up.
 The promise of new features and a better phone are enticing, but what happens when an update or upgrade goes wrong?

-Sometimes it just takes a few minutes longer than expected before your device actually downloads, and other times the software eats up your phone’s memory or causes your phone to freeze.
+Sometimes the symptoms include that your phone just takes a few minutes longer than expected before your device actually downloads, and other times the software eats up your phone’s memory or causes your phone to freeze.
 Or, perhaps an update prompts your phone to update apps or files that you don’t need, causing your phone to slow down or begin running slower than usual.

 How to fix the phone and get it to work properly again